Cluster Munition Ban Policy

 Malaysia states that it does not produce cluster munitions and has never used them.
 It has provided no information on the types or quantities of its stockpiled cluster munitions.

 Malaysia has not acceded to the Convention on Cluster Munitions.

-Malaysia has acknowledged the humanitarian rationale behind the ban convention but has not taken any steps to accede other than stakeholder consultations.
+Malaysia has acknowledged the humanitarian rationale behind the ban convention but has not taken any steps to accede over the past decade, besides stakeholder consultations.

 Malaysia participated throughout the Oslo Process that created the convention and expressed its support for a complete prohibition on cluster munitions without exceptions.
 It joined in the consensus adoption of the convention text at the end of the Dublin negotiations in May 2008, but did not attend the Convention on Cluster Munitions Signing Conference in Oslo in December 2008.

-In December 2017, Malaysia voted in favor of a key UN General Assembly (UNGA) resolution, which urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-It voted in favor of previous UNGA resolutions promoting the convention in 2015 and 2016.
+In December 2018, Malaysia voted in favor of a key UN General Assembly (UNGA) resolution, which urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
+Malaysia has voted in favor of the UNGA resolution promoting the convention since it was first introduced in 2015.

-Malaysia has voted in favor of UNGA resolutions expressing outrage at the use of cluster munitions in Syria, most recently in December 2017.
-In June 2015, it voted in favor of a UN Security Council resolution expressing concern at evidence of cluster munition use by the government of Sudan.
+Malaysia has voted in favor of UNGA resolutions condemning the use of cluster munitions in Syria, most recently in December 2018.
+It voted in favor of a 2015 UN Security Council resolution expressing concern at use of cluster munition by the government of Sudan.

 Malaysia is a State Party to the Mine Ban Treaty.
 It is not party to the Convention on Conventional Weapons.